 Just like rowing a boat on the water, using a stationary rowing machine (sometimes known as an 'erg'; short for ergometer) can help to build and tone muscles, strengthen cardiovascular endurance and capacity, and increase stamina.
 We've created this guide, inform and to give an overview of the different types of rowing machine currently available on the market.
-We hope it will help you make a more informed decision and will also help ensure you choose the best rowing machine that suites your requirements.
+We hope it will help you make a more informed decision and will also help ensure you choose the best rowing machine that suits your requirements.

 Do Rowing Machines Provide a Full Body Workout?

 Rowing machines engage all the muscles of the body and is often cited as the most effective full body cardio training movement.
 With little pressure on the joints, rowers work the legs, hips and glutes with each stroke.
 They use upper body muscles, strengthening the back, shoulders and arms.
 The trunk and core are also engaged in the exercise as the rower performs each stroke.

 Rowing machines provide the perfect training solution for competitive rowing clubs, especially in countries like the UK where the weather often prohibits training on water.
 The fact that demand for indoor rowing machines originated from competitive rowers, has meant that manufacturers have had to drive rowing technology forward to ensure that indoor rowing machines replicate the experience of rowing on the water.

 The low impact nature of rowing means that it can be an ideal cardio exercise for people who have issues with traditional cardio machines like treadmills, either because of weak joints, being overweight or recovering from injury.